AlphaXenon/noteboard/README.md

     star                [⭑] Star/Unstar an item
-    edit                [~] Edit the text of an item tag                 [#] Tag an item with text run                 [>] Run an item as command move                [&] Move an item to another board rename              [~] Rename the name of the board
+    edit                [~] Edit the text of an item tag                 [#] Tag an item with text due                 [:] Assign a due date to an item run                 [>] Run an item as command move                [&] Move an item to another board rename              [~] Rename the name of the board